 (d) Have a visible fill line.

-(2) An owner or operator of a cold cleaner shall be responsible for following the required operating parameters and work practices.
-The owner shall post and maintain in the work area of each cold cleaner a pictograph or instructions clearly explaining the work practices in this section:
+(2) An owner or operator of a cold cleaner must follow the required operating parameters and work practices.
+The owner must post and maintain in the work area of each cold cleaner a pictograph or instructions clearly explaining the work practices in this section:

-(a) The solvent level shall not be above the fill line;
+(a) The solvent level may not be above the fill line;

-(b) The spraying of parts to be cleaned shall be performed only within the confines of the cold cleaner;
+(b) The spraying of parts to be cleaned must be performed only within the confines of the cold cleaner;

-(c) The cover of the cold cleaner shall be closed when not in use or when parts are being soaked or cleaned by solvent agitation;
+(c) The cover of the cold cleaner must be closed when not in use or when parts are being soaked or cleaned by solvent agitation;

-(d) Solvent-cleaned parts shall be rotated to drain cavities or blind holes and then set to drain until dripping has stopped;
+(d) Solvent-cleaned parts must be rotated to drain cavities or blind holes and then set to drain until dripping has stopped;